Describing patterns, answering questions

 The numbers represent the correlation coefficient for each pair of variables.
 The correlation between a variable and itself is always perfect, so the numbers on the diagonal of the table are not shown (they are NA).

-• show and talk through some of the values in the table at this point
+In the video we show and talk through some of the values in the table at this point.

 We can see here that the correlations are all above 0.9, which is very high.